Purchase orders and bills – most common use cases

 - Invoice created from the Quote and sent to the client

-- Goods delivered, a Bill created from the PO for accounting (steps 4 and 5 are may vary in order)
+- Goods delivered, a Bill created from the PO for accounting (steps 5 and 6 may vary in order)

 Flow No. 3